-In 1976, New Jersey’s Department of Health and Senior Services (Department) was among the first states to collect utilization data on hospital inpatients.
-Utilization data includes information on admission and discharge dates, the hospital and the services rendered, charges, and insurers.
+In 1976, New Jerseyís Department of Health (Department) was among the first states to collect utilization data on hospital inpatients.
+Utilization data includes information on admission and discharge dates, hospital code, services rendered, charges, and type of insurer.
 Since 1981, inpatient data has been collected through Uniform Bill-Patient Summaries (UB).
-Starting in 2004, the Department also collects outpatient data from hospital emergency departments (ED), on UB forms, in accordance with New Jersey laws and Department regulations.
+Starting in 2004, the Department included outpatient data from hospital emergency departments (ED), on UB forms, in accordance with New Jersey laws and Department regulations.

-Until 1992, UB data and hospital cost data produced Diagnosis Related Group rates (DRGs) for New Jersey hospitals.
+Until 1992, NJDDCS and hospital cost data produced Diagnosis Related Group (DRGs) rates for New Jersey hospitals.
 The repeal of DRGs with the Health Care Reform Act (Chapter 160, enacted on November 30, 1992) ended the DRG payments to hospitals.
-Since then, UB data supports Department and State public policy research, as well as the Department’s public health surveillance of asthma, diabetes, complications of pregnancy, and pediatric hospitalizations that could have been averted by timely outpatient care.
+Since then, NJDDCS supports Department and State public policy research, as well as the Departmentís public health surveillance of asthma, diabetes, complications of pregnancy, and pediatric hospitalizations that could have been averted by timely outpatient care.
 More recently, the NJDDCS has become instrumental as a data source for the Departmentís quality assessment efforts including the HEAL Law (P.L 2009, c.122) which was signed into law in August 2009 to monitor adverse events among hospitalized patients.

-The Federal Health Insurance Portability and Accountability Act (HIPAA) assures the privacy and security of individuals’ identifiable health information.
+The Federal Health Insurance Portability and Accountability Act (HIPAA) ensures the privacy and security of an individualís identifiable health information.
 The following variables individually, or as a group, contain information that can potentially identify a patient and are, therefore, considered confidential and will not be released to the public:

 - Date of birth

 - Patient name

 The non-confidential data is one where the protected variables (listed above) are removed from the confidential data file and made available to the public.